Solheim Cup: Team qualification and selection

 The U.S. team is selected by a points system, with American players on the LPGA Tour receiving points for each top-twenty finish on tour.
 Through the 2013 event, U.S. citizens born outside the country were ineligible for consideration; beginning in 2015, eligibility for Team USA was expanded to include many more categories of (female) U.S. citizens.
 For the European team, up to 2005, seven players were selected on a points system based on results on the Ladies European Tour (LET).
 This allowed top European players who competed mainly on the LPGA Tour to be selected to ensure that the European team was competitive.
 Since 2007, only the top five players from the LET qualify and another four are selected on the basis of the Women's World Golf Rankings.
 This reflects the increasing dominance of the LPGA Tour, where almost all top European players spend most of their time.
 In addition, each team has a number of "captain's picks", players chosen at the discretion of the team captains, regardless of their point standings, though in practice the captain's picks are often the next ranking players.

 Captains

 Team captains are typically recently retired professional golfers with Solheim Cup playing experience, chosen for their experience playing on previous Cup teams and for their ability to lead a team.

 Results

-In the 17 competitions through 2021, the United States leads the series 10 to 7.
+In the 19 competitions through 2024, the United States leads the series 11–7–1 with Europe retaining as holders when the teams tied in 2023.

 Future venues

-2023: Finca Cortesín Golf Club in Casares near Málaga, Spain; it has previously hosted three Volvo World Match Play Championships.

-2024: Robert Trent Jones Golf Club in Gainesville, Virginia; it has previously hosted four Presidents Cup matches.

-2026: Bernardus Golf in Cromvoirt, Netherlands; it has previously hosted two editions (2021, 2022) of the Dutch Open.
+Bernardus Golf has previously hosted three editions (2021, 2022, 2023) of the men's European Tour's Dutch Open and will be the Netherlands' first Solheim Cup or Ryder Cup venue.

+Valhalla Golf Club has hosted the men's PGA Championship four times in 1996, 2000, 2014 and 2024 as well as the Senior PGA Championship twice in 2004 and 2011.
+Despite being a first-time Solheim Cup venue, it previously hosted the Ryder Cup in 2008 and will become just the fourth course after The Greenbrier, Muirfield Village and the Gleneagles Hotel's PGA Centenary to host both events.